zalazimov/rick_and_morty_portfolio_project/readme.md

 3. Access the index.html file: To launch the Rick and Morty Character search, open the index.html file in your web browser, which will open the Rick and Morty Character Search main page.

-4. Searching for a character: To search for a character, type in the character name into the input filed and hit the search button.
-This will display multiple versions of that character.
+4. Searching for a character: To search for a character, type in the character name into the input field and hit the search button.
+This will display the known versions of that character.

 # Technology used